SoRachna/TaskManagement/README.md

             ```

 #### Exception Handling
 An exception is an object representing an error or an unexpected event that occurs during program execution.
-In this program we use handling expection to handle error such as **File is not found** and **Reading file problem**.
+In this program we use handling exception to handle error such as **File is not found** and **Reading file problem**.

 **File is not found**: If the **FileNotFoundException** occurs during the attempt to open the file, the catch block executes the code to handle this specific exception.
 By catching the **FileNotFoundException**, the code ensures that if the file isn’t found or there’s a problem accessing it, the program doesn't crash abruptly.